robdodson/robdodson.github.com/source/_posts/2013-08-20-exploring-html-imports.markdown

 {% img center http://robdodson.s3.amazonaws.com/images/imports-screen2.jpg 'Imports with Scoped Styles' %}

-An important thing to take notice of is the relationship between `thisDoc` and `thatDoc`. `thisDoc` refers to the `blog-post.html` document while `thatDoc` refers to our index.html file.
+An important thing to take notice of is the relationship between `thisDoc` and `thatDoc`. `thisDoc` refers to the `blog-post.html` document, while `thatDoc` refers to our index.html file.
 It's useful to distinguish between the two so we can `querySelector` for `#blog-post` and not worry that we may have grabbed something out of the importing document. *Thanks to [Dominic Cooney](https://twitter.com/coonsta) for the heads up on this.*

 You'll also notice that since the import has access to our `document` object it is able to add itself to the page.
 In practice you probably wouldn't want imports adding themselves wherever but the important takeaway is that **anything imported can access the `document`**.
 This means an import could register itself as a Custom Element using our `document` object and we wouldn't need to write any additional code.
 We're almost to that point so let's keep going...